csurosm/ReSplicer/test/README.md

 >Bocco and Cs&#369;rös "Splice sites seldom slide: intron evolution in oomycetes", Genome Biology and Evolution, 2016.

 # 0. Collect the data

+The `oo_orthologs.tar.gz` tarball contains 1917 Fasta files with alignments of orthologous proteins.
+The `oomycetes.tre` file gives the phylogeny in Newick format.
+In addition, you need genome sequences and exon-intron structure annotations.

 ## 0.1 Downloads